fnordoglargh/BoardGameLeague/ABOUT.md

 ## Results

-The Results tab has three sub tabs.
-One to add results, one to change (or delete) results and one to generate reports.
+The Results tab contains two sub tabs.
+One to add results and the other to change (or delete) results.

 ### New Results